Schema

 elementslist

-: Contains a different kind of maps - Records differ frommaps
+: Describes a different kind of maps - Records differ frommaps

 as they have a non-explicit (potentially infinite) range of keys, but with a single value typeanyOf

-: Contains a finite union of possible attributes
+: Describes a finite union of possible schemas

-DynamoDB-Toolbox attribute types closely mirror the capabilities of DynamoDB.
+DynamoDB-Toolbox schema types closely mirror the capabilities of DynamoDB.
 See the DynamoDB documentation for more details.

-Note that some attribute types can be defined with other attributes.
+Note that some schema types can be defined with other schemas.
 For instance, here's a list of string:

-You can update attribute properties by using dedicated methods or by providing option objects.
+You can update schema properties by using dedicated methods or by providing input props.

 The former provides a slick devX with autocomplete and shorthands, while the latter theoretically requires less compute time and memory usage (although it should be negligible):